Gopinath Muthukad: Magic Planet

-Magic Planet situated at KINFRA Film and Video Park, Kazhakkoottam, Thiruvananthapuram was established with an objective to provide a permanent rehabilitation hub for street magicians who are at the verge of complete wipe out from the main phase our society due lack of platforms to display their rare skills.
-Moreover it was designed to impart wonders and immense possibilities of magical art to the common public which includes the domestic tourists and foreigners visiting the state.
-The venture was opened to public in 2014.
-Currently the institution is supporting more than 200 more artistes for the daily functioning and their day today needs.
+Magic Planet is an organization located in the KINFRA Film & Video Park, which lies at Kazhakkoottam, Thiruvananthapuram.
+This organization was founded in the year 2014 to promote traditional street magicians by giving them a platform for performing and ensuring their living.
+It provides magic shows, magic exhibitions, and other cultural programs to both domestic and foreign tourists.

 Mpower

-In 2017, Magic Academy with the support of Kerala State Social Security Mission conducted ‘Anuyatra’ campaign to empower the differently abled children and bring them to the mainstream of the society.
+In 2017, Magic Academy with the support of Kerala State Social Security Mission conducted ‘Anuyatra’ campaign to empower the disabled children and bring them to the mainstream of the society.
 23 selected children undergone magic training and formed a magic team named ‘MPower’.
 Inspired by the highly successful performance of the children, Magic Academy decided to establish a permanent performance platform for them -Mpower centre with the support of UNICEF and Kerala Social Security Mission.
 This centre trains and develops their talents, while ensuring life skills to make them more self-aware and confident.
 It is for the first time in the world, a permanent magical performance centre has been opened for the specially abled talents.
 Today, the centre gives training to specially abled children in a mode that they can become breadwinners for their family.
 Recently, the Mpower team stepped into INDIA BOOK OF RECORDS for their unique performance.

 Different Art Centre

-The success of Mpower paved the path in the formation of a Comprehensive Art Centre at Kazhakkuttom, Thiruvananthapuram for differently abled children to explore their artistic talents and promote the overall development of differently abled community.
+The success of Mpower paved the path in the formation of a Comprehensive Art Centre at Kazhakkuttom, Thiruvananthapuram for disabled children to explore their artistic talents and promote the overall development of disabled community.
 The centre aims to empower these children by recognizing and sharpening their raw talents through special and appropriate methods.
 The appreciation from the audience, reaching the centre, increases a sense of confidence and better self-awareness in all participants.
 The Centre was opened in 2019.
-Different Art Centre will act as a window of opportunity in identifying, training and refining the basic talents of differently abled children in various art forms.
+Different Art Centre acts as a window of opportunity in identifying, training and refining the basic talents of disabled children in various art forms.

-Gopinath Muthukad’s Kozhikode Performance (2025)

-Gopinath Muthukad’s tribute show in Kozhikode, titled Illusion to Inspiration, is a magic-based stage production scheduled for 9 August 2025 in Kozhikode, Kerala, India.
-The event marks the magician’s return to professional performance after a four-year break and is dedicated to the memory of his father, Kunjunni Nair.